 These policies were then amended again in September 2011 to provide a comprehensive framework for the management of revenues and financial resources of the Authority.
-They provide guidelines for decision-making by the Board of Trustees and management on how the financial resources of the Authority shall be used to achieve the Authority mission and provide public transportation services.
+They provide guidelines for decision-making by the Board of Trustees and management on how the financial resources of the Authority shall be used to achieve the Authority's mission and provide public transportation services.

 The new policy objectives are a better indicator of efficiency, effectiveness, and financial condition of the Authority, which ensures the fiscal integrity of the Authority and adherence to laws and regulations.
-The Authority purpose, which is to provide a public service, will only be accomplished so long as it remains a financially viable organization.
+The Authority's purpose, which is to provide a public service, will only be accomplished so long as it remains a financially viable organization.
 In this vein, a balance of using the funds to provide that service and maintaining a reserve for possible future shortfalls must occur.
 The new policy objectives to measure and/or control expenses and revenues are:

-- Operating Ratio at or above 25% - Operating Reserve at least 1 month - Growth in Cost per Service Hour at or below the rate of inflation - Debt Service Coverage - Sales & Use Tax Revenue (between 10% and 15%) allocated to Capital Improvement on an annual basis - Capital Maintenance Outlay to Capital Expansion will be a minimum of 75% to a maximum of 90%.
+- Operating Ratio at or above 25% - Operating Reserve at least 1 month - Growth in Cost per Service Hour at or below the rate of inflation - Debt Service Coverage of 1.5 - Sales & Use Tax Revenue (between 10% and 15%) allocated to Capital Improvement on an annual basis - Capital Maintenance Outlay to Capital Expansion will be a minimum of 75% to a maximum of 90%.

 In addition to the elimination of two policy objectives, RTA established reserve funding.
-The volatility of fuel prices and the impact of the Great Recession of 2008-2009 have shown that establishing reserves to help offset the impact of future significant financial disruptions would be especially valuable and prudent.
+The volatility of fuel prices, hospitalization costs and the impact of the Great Recession of 2008-2009 have shown that establishing reserves to help offset the impact of future significant financial disruptions would be especially valuable and prudent.
+In December 2012, a fourth Operating Reserve for replacement of rolling stock was added.
 As such, the new policies authorize:

 - Operating Reserves

 - Reserve for Fuel

-- Reserve for Compensated Absences
+- o Reserve for Compensated Absences

 - Reserve for Hospitalization

+- o Reserve for Rolling Stock Replacement